 No one seems to know how much city property owners pay to deal with graffiti, though that too must run well into the millions.
 As the recent exchange on the PROSF bulletin board shows, some D5 progressives think graffiti/tagging is both an art form and a healthy form of rebellion, as do both the SF Bay Guardian and ex-Supervisor Matt Gonzalez (District 5's ultra-Progressive Supervisor Ross Mirkarimi hasn't taken a position on graffiti yet).

 The topper is Critical Mass, where the bike zealots gather downtown on the last Friday of every month to deliberately screw up rush hour traffic, showing contempt not only for tourism and downtown businesses but also for working people trying to get home from work.
 A few years ago, Matt Smith had an article knocking Critical Mass in the SF Weekly.
 Otherwise, the bike fanatics have gotten a free pass on the issue from the dailies and the weeklies, not to mention the city's progressive leadership (District 5 Supervisor Mirkarimi, who was endorsed by the Bicycle Coalition, actually endorsed Critical Mass during last year's campaign.)

 In short, it's not the city's bureaucracy or the way it taxes businesses that give the business community the impression that the city is anti-business.
 Rather, it's the way the city handles---or fails to handle---problems like homelessness and graffiti that sends that message.

-Labels: Graffiti/Tagging, Homelessness, Matt Smith, Right and Left
+Labels: Critical Mass, Graffiti/Tagging, Homelessness, Matt Smith, Right and Left